The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 The issue here is that logdest is not a setting, which would make it global to all subcommands and available to be set in puppet.conf.
 This isn’t really a bug, but a feature request to make logdest behave in a better manner.
 Not a big deal, but a slight clarification.

-#8 Updated by Eddie Satterly about 1 year ago
+#8 Updated by Eddie Satterly over 1 year ago

 A Splunk app has no way of checking if the service is logging where it is supposed to be and there are just no entries, or if the service has started with a certain cmd line switch easily.
 In the case of a config file that is out of the box for us as we use .conf files as well so we could check state and verify if in failure condition or just no activity.
 Otherwise we would have to do custom command for ps-ef with grep for service invocation and parse for cmd line switch and that is ugly and prone to issues, especially with version changes.